Get the Picture (game show): Power Surges

-At various points in the game, the teams would uncover Power Surges randomly hidden on the board.
+At various points in the game, the teams would reveal Power Surges randomly hidden on the board.
 In round one, a square that hid one allowed the team to play a bonus game for a chance at $20 and see an actual piece of the puzzle instead of the connected dots.
 There were two of these hidden in each picture and every Power Surge in the round involved some sort of knowledge-based activity.
-Failing to complete the Power Surge awarded the money and the square to the opposing team.
+Failing to complete the Power Surge within the time limit awarded the money and the square to the opposing team.

-Round 2 (Dots)
+Round 2: Dots

 The second round featured an actual image hidden behind the video wall.
-Each of the squares' four corners were marked with numbers, and each question had either two, three, or four possible answers.
+Each of the squares' four corners were marked with numbers, and each question had two, three, or four possible answers.
 As in Round 1, if a team failed to answer correctly (in this case, come up with the allotment of correct answers) the opposing team would be able to steal control by completing the allotment themselves.
 Giving the required amount of correct answers won a team $40, and the team was able to complete as many lines as there were correct answers in the question.
 Once the four dots on the outside of the square were connected, the part of the image hidden behind the square was revealed.

-Pictures in round two were worth $75, with incorrect guesses still costing $20, and one Power Surge was on the board.
-This time the Power Surges were played at center stage and involved the players doing some sort of physical activity in order to reveal pieces of a picture puzzle.
+Pictures in round two were worth $75, with incorrect guesses still triggering a $20 penalty, and one Power Surge was on the board.
+This time, the Power Surges were played at center stage and involved the players doing some sort of physical activity in order to reveal pieces of a picture puzzle.

-Again, if time was running short the puzzle in play would be revealed one square at a time until someone guessed correctly for $75.
+Again, if time was running short, the puzzle in play would be revealed one square at a time until someone guessed correctly for $75.
 Whoever was ahead when time was called won the game and advanced to the bonus round, dubbed "Mega Memory".
 Both teams kept whatever they had won with a house minimum of $100.
-The runner up team also gets consolation prizes in addition to their money.
+The runner up team also received consolation prizes in addition to their money.

 In the event of a tie, one final puzzle was played with the speed-up rules; whichever team guessed it correctly won the game.

 Physical activities (Season 1 only)

 All physical Power Surges, except one, involved players performing tasks in order to reveal pieces to a picture.
-After the team completed the Power Surge, they were given one chance to guess what the picture was for $40; failure to do so earned $40 for the opposing team.
+After the team completed the Power Surge, they were given one chance to guess what the picture was for $40; failure to do so redirected $40 to the opposing team.
 The games continued until all nine numbers were revealed, time ran out, or a team ran out of objects.